7 Steps to Savings Account Heaven

-Depositing the same amount over the same time and you’ll earn $897 in interest.
-That’s $209 more and while that doesn’t sound like much every cent counts towards reaching your savings goal.
+Depositing the same amount over the same time and you’ll earn $485 in interest.
+That’s $198 more, and while that doesn’t sound like much every cent counts towards reaching your savings goal.

 The conscientious saver will track their spending habits for a week or two, to discover where all that missing money ends up (will the mid-morning coffee please raise your hand).
 Your income minus your expenses will hopefully leave you with a little money leftover which can then become your savings!

 When drawing up a budget it’s important to include fixed and variable expenses.
 Fixed expenses include rent, transport, utility bills and food.
 When considering variable expenses think of – How much do you want to spend on concert tickets, the movies, yoga classes and clothes?
 How many nights a week do you want to get take away or do you plan on heading away for a weekend or two?
 Be true to yourself and your budget, honesty is the best policy!

 Check out our nifty budget calculator to get you a step closer to savings account heaven.